- The speckled cape tortoise is the smallest tortoise species in the world.

 Cape dwarf geckos are sometimes kept as pets but are shy because of their extremely small size.
 They do not live long, and most only live for around 4 years.
 Insects make up a majority of this species’ diet, and they eat similar bugs to other small geckos.
 When shedding their skin they will eat the skin flakes that fall off.

 Like other geckos, this lizard has the ability to lose its tail when it is in danger.
 Cape dwarf geckos usually live near humans since they will use structures as shelters.

-The virgin island’s dwarf gecko is the smallest gecko species in the world, and they are also an endangered species.
-Virgin islands dwarf geckos only grow to be around 18 mm, and they are small enough to comfortably sit on a dime.
+The Virgin Islands dwarf gecko is the smallest gecko species in the world, and they are also endangered species.
+The Virgin Islands dwarf geckos only grow to be around 18 mm, and they are small enough to comfortably sit on a dime.
 This species is native to the British Virgin Islands of Tortola, Moskito, and Virgin Gorda.
 Hiding in rocks and under other natural debris is what this species spends most of its time doing.

 Their body is also well adept at maintaining proper moisture and living in dry areas.
-Along with being extremely small they are light, and only weigh 0.0053 oz.
+Along with being extremely small, they are light and only weigh 0.0053 oz.
 Their bodies are small and brown and covered in a mottled pattern.
-They have a sharp-pointed head, and like other geckos, they have the ability to lose and regenerate their tails.
+They have sharp-pointed heads, and like other geckos, they have the ability to lose and regenerate their tails.